Before taking ZYTIGA®, tell your healthcare provider about all of your medical conditions, including if you:

 - Have a history of pituitary problems

 - Are breastfeeding or plan to breastfeed.
-It is not known if ZYTIGA® passes into your breast milk.
-You and your healthcare provider should decide if you will take ZYTIGA® or breastfeed.
-You should not do both.
-(See "Who should not take ZYTIGA®?")
+It is not known if ZYTIGA® passes into your breast milk

-- Take your prescribed dose of ZYTIGA® one time a day.
-Your healthcare provider may change your dose if needed.
+- Take your prescribed dose of ZYTIGA® 1 time a day.
+Your healthcare provider may change your dose if needed

-- Do not stop taking your prescribed dose of ZYTIGA® or prednisone without talking to your healthcare provider first.
+- Do not change or stop taking your prescribed dose of ZYTIGA® or prednisone without talking to your healthcare provider first

 ZYTIGA® may cause serious side effects including: